 The development of the MPFR library would not have been possible without the continuous support of INRIA, and of the LORIA (Nancy, France) and LIP (Lyon, France) laboratories.
 In particular the main authors were or are members of the PolKA, Spaces, Cacao, Caramel and Caramba project-teams at LORIA and of the Arénaire and AriC project-teams at LIP.
 This project was started during the Fiable (reliable in French) action supported by INRIA, and continued during the AOC action.
 The development of MPFR was also supported by a grant (202F0659 00 MPN 121) from the Conseil Régional de Lorraine in 2002, from INRIA by an "associate engineer" grant (2003-2005), an "opération de développement logiciel" grant (2007-2009), and the post-doctoral grant of Sylvain Chevillard in 2009-2010.
-The MPFR-MPC workshop in June 2012 was partly supported by the ERC grant ANTICS of Andreas Enge.
+The MPFR-MPC workshop in January 2013 was partly supported by the ERC grant ANTICS of Andreas Enge.
+The MPFR-MPC workshop in January 2013 was partly supported by the ERC grant ANTICS, the GDR IM and the Caramel project-team, during which Mickaël Gastineau contributed the MPFRbench program, Fredrik Johansson a faster version of mpfr_const_euler, and Jianyang Pan a formally proven version of the mpfr_add1sp1 internal routine.